laszlocph/website/Roadmap-for-Kubernetes-projects.md

 This step involves having basic routing, so people can demo their services, and the usage of a container registry.

-This will trigger early adopters in the organization to start writing Kubernetes service definitions yaml files, and a solid sign that the project is actually happening.
+This will trigger early adopters in the organization to start writing Kubernetes service definitions yaml files, a solid sign that the project is actually happening.

 **How to achive this step quickly?**

 Kubernetes was well known as something hard to install but these days I find it easier to actually get started with the various distributions vendors offer.
-My pick is Rancher, which makes it easy to install a dummy Kubernetes with basic routing, metrics and other services.
+My pick is Rancher, which makes it easy to install a dummy Kubernetes cluster with basic routing, metrics and other services.

-And while Rancher offer templates for more resilient cluster setups, if we decide to go with another vendor, the lock-in is not that big.
+And while Rancher offer templates for a more resilient cluster setup, if we decide to go with another vendor, the lock-in is not that big.
 Few months back I was able to flip my Openshift targeted yaml files to Google Container Engine in a matter of six hours for an applications involving five services.

 ## Step two